oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

     Requirement definition.

-- capability_type_name: represents the optional name of a Capability Type definition within the target Node Type or Node Template this requirement needs to form a relationship with;
+- capability_type_name: represents the optional name of a Capability Type definition within the target Node Type or node template this requirement needs to form a relationship with;

   - may not be used if the capability in the Requirement definition was